 Homelessness is a complex societal problem with multiple roots.
 A lack of affordable housing, substance abuse, mental illness, and a lack of financial resources are some of the many contributing factors to homelessness.
-Demand for shelter and services has declined since 2013, when previously reported in the State's Consolidated Plan.
-The number of clients receiving services and shelter from Homeless Management Information System (HMIS) participating agencies in Wisconsin has decreased almost 20% from 2013 to 2018, from 27,556 to 22,087.
-Though this number represents a slight increase from 2017, some of this increase can be attributed to new agencies contributing data to HMIS, it still signals that homelessness has decreased over time.
-In Wisconsin, homelessness is the most visible in metropolitan areas, but also exists in the most rural counties in the state.
+Demand for shelter and services had been in decline since 2013, when previously reported in the State's Consolidated Plan.
+The number of clients receiving services and shelter from Homeless Management Information System (HMIS) participating agencies in Wisconsin had decreased almost 9% from 2013 to 2021, from 27,556 to 25,212.

+However, the annual point-in-time (PIT) count in January 2024 recorded 5,037 people in emergency shelters, transitional housing, Safe Havens, or unsheltered - the highest number recorded since 2017.
+Of those people counted, 779 were experiencing chronic homelessness or homelessness for longer than one year the highest number since 2010.
+In Wisconsin, homelessness is most visible in metropolitan areas, but also exists in most rural counties in the state.
 Persons experiencing homelessness have a variety of backgrounds, demographic characteristics, and needs.
 Ending homelessness will require alternatives designed to meet the diverse needs of those experiencing homelessness.